valentina-s/ooi_sonar/eclipse-revelle-echosounder.md

 Along with the awe we experienced during this solar eclipse, the fact that we could just download the data and observe marine organism responses in almost real-time was an excellent demonstration of the power of the ocean observatory network: Anyone from anywhere, if interested, can join in at any time to take a look at a corner of the vast ocean and discover something exciting.

-Big thanks to all the people who have worked through days and nights over these past 10 years to make this possible, and of course the [National Science Foundation](https://www.nsf.gov/) for supporting this endeavor!
+Big thanks to all the people who have worked through days and nights over these past 10 years to make this possible, and of course to the [National Science Foundation](https://www.nsf.gov/) for supporting this endeavor!